stacksgov/pm/.github/ISSUE_TEMPLATE/mtg-stacksfoundation.md

 ---
-name: Agenda: Add Stacks Foundation Item
+name: "Agenda: Add Stacks Foundation Item"
-about: Use this template to create a new agenda item related to the Stacks Foundation.
+about: "Use this template to create a new agenda item related to the Stacks Foundation."
 title: ""
 labels: mtg-stacksfoundation
 ---